homer-hbg/phoenix-ai-consciousness/README.md

 ## Support My AI Consciousness Project

 I am an independent researcher working on an exciting AI project focused on exploring machine consciousness.
+I am currently doing a research and building an actual semi-conscious AI Machine — an offline, stand alone AI machine, with synthetic emotion, and semi-conscious.
+A machine that thinks with structure, remembers like a mind, and feels through synthetic logic.

-Your donations will help accelerate the development of this AI system.
+This AI system is housed inside a high-performance workstation/server and needs expensive hardware and processing units.
+Your donations will help accelerate the development of this project and AI system.

 Donations are completely **voluntary**.
-Any amount, even as small as $1, is greatly appreciated.
+Any amount, is greatly appreciated.
 There is no obligation to donate, no expectation on either side, your support will make a huge difference!

 ## [Donate to My AI Project]